Choc13/az-function-fsharp-net5/README.md

     When publishing an ASP.NET app it's typical to run `dotnet publish` to generate the necessary runtime artifacts such as a `web.config`.
 Oddly, with an Azure function we just run `dotnet build` instead.
 See the [GitHub workflow](.github/workflows/build-and-deploy.yml#L28) for an example.

+1. ### Bootstrap the Host

+    This one isn't so much of a gotcha, but it's probably worth pointing out that in order to use the `dotnet-isolated` runtime we have to bootstrap the host ourselves.
+See [`Program.fs`](src/Function/Program.fs) for a minimal example that works for this simple function.
+Other functions that use other azure services will need to add the necessary bootstrapping code to configure those services.
+See the [docs](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide#start-up-and-configuration) on isolated hosts for more information.
 ## Deployment

 ### Prerequisites